 - Distance from Jasper: 104 km

-7. Columbia Icefield Skywalk
+9. Glacier Icefield Skywalk

 Located 280 metres above the Sunwapta Valley, this one-kilometre cliff-edge walkway leads you to a glass-floored platform where you can peer down at the valleys and waterfalls below.
-The interpretive walk along the Columbia Icefield Skywalk costs $36 for adults and $18 for children.
+The interpretive walk along the Columbia Icefield Skywalk costs around $40 for adults and $18 for children.
+After the walk, head to the Glacier Discovery Centre where you can grab some food and visit the Glacier Gallery.

 - Distance from Lake Louise: 135 km